 Netanyahu canceled a meeting with May over Britain’s backing of last week’s anti-Israel resolution at the UN.
 The cancellation, criticized by Israel’s opposition, was part of a series of steps designed to express Israel’s displeasure with the Security Council member states that voted against Israel.

 Netanyahu also turned to Trump for assistance, and Trump was forthcoming, commenting on Kerry’s speech, “It’s pretty obvious.
 We have different views.”

 Hours later, the British prime minister released her statement distancing the UK from Kerry’s words.

 By: United with Israel Staff

-We are honored to thank the young men and women of the IDF who risk their lives every day to protect and defend the citizens of Israel.
-Join us in sending winter care packages (and personal notes of support) to Israeli soldiers who are out in the cold all day long.
-Warm up a soldier's heart with essential winter wear including a fleece jacket, hat, gloves and neck warmer.
-Keep an entire unit warm by ordering 10 packages!
-The soldiers greatly appreciate your love and concern.
-Send a gift and write your personal message to a soldier today!
+We are honored to thank the young men and women of the IDF who risk their lives every day to defend the citizens of Israel.
+Join us in sending winter care packages and personal notes of support to Israeli soldiers who are out in the cold all day.
+Warm up a soldier's heart with essential winter wear including fleece jackets.
+Keep an entire unit warm by ordering 10 packages...
+THE SOLDIERS REALLY APPRECIATE YOUR LOVE AND CONCERN!